tosdr/tosback-versions/Dairy Queen/Privacy Policy.md

 **A word about cookies**

 *   _What:_ Cookies are tiny pieces of code that your web browser stores.
 *   _Why:_ They help us show you the kind of content that you probably want to see.
 For example, if you choose the Canadian version of our site, a cookie remembers that, and will show you the Canadian version of the next page on our Websites that you visit – as well as next time you navigate to our Websites.
-We don’t collect any information about specific fans or their interaction with our Websites, and we don’t store any of this data in a way that would let us associate it with a specific person.
+We don’t store any of this data in a way that would let us associate it with a specific person.
 *   _Other parties' cookies:_

-*   Google Analytics tracks how people use and interact with our Websites anonymously.
-They provide us a report with no personal information in it that helps us understand things like how people find and get to our Websites, what people are looking for when they visit us, what ad campaigns help us entice fans to our restaurants, and how we could make our Websites better.
-If you want more information about how Google Analytics uses data, you can check it out – or opt out of it – here: [https://support.google.com/analytics/answer/6004245](https://support.google.com/analytics/answer/6004245).
-(You can also get to this page by navigating to Google’s Product Privacy Guide and looking at the links related to Google Analytics.)
+*   We use Google Analytics for aggregated, anonymized website traffic analysis.
+To do this, Google feeds your browser a cookie with a randomly-generated ClientID, and also collects your IP address, which Google anonymizes.
+Google provides us a report with no personal information in it that helps us understand things like how people find and get to our Websites, what people are looking for when they visit us, what ad campaigns help us entice fans to our restaurants, and how we could make our Websites better.
+If you want more information about how Google Analytics uses data, you can check it out here: [https://support.google.com/analytics/answer/6004245](https://support.google.com/analytics/answer/6004245) or by navigating to Google’s Product Privacy Guide and looking at the links related to Google Analytics.
+You can opt out of having your data used by Google Analytics by downloading the Google Analytics Opt-out Browser Add-on found [here.](https://tools.google.com/dlpage/gaoptout)
 *   Facebook feeds your browser a cookie when you visit our Websites so that your browser can request DQ® ads (amongst other ads, requested by your browser because of different cookies it’s eaten on other websites you’ve visited).
 You can read more about how Facebook uses data here: [https://www.facebook.com/policy/cookies/](https://www.facebook.com/policy/cookies/).
 (You can also get to this page by navigating to Facebook’s page and looking for the link to “Cookies” at the bottom of the page.)
+*   Some of our advertising service vendors may also feed your browser cookies when you visit our Websites, in order to help us tailor advertising to you when you visit other websites, and to provide us information about how our fans interact with our advertising and how it relates to traffic on our Websites.
 *   Other parties’ cookies on other websites: Many companies use cookies that track your activity across different websites and collect information about how you interact with content and advertisements.
 Some of our vendors track information about how fans interact with our advertisements when they see the DQ® brand representin’ on another page, but they don’t collect information associated with a fan – they collect stuff like “how many clicks did this ad get on this site”.

 *   _I don’t like cookies._ Hey, we make treats for all kinds!
 If you would rather not have these cookies, you can use your browser’s cookie settings to control which cookies your browser eats!
 This is usually managed through a “Settings” menu, although you may have to delve into the “Advanced” segment.
-You can also control more about how many cookies are a part of your browser’s balanced diet by looking into the YourAdChoices program from the [US Digital Advertising Alliance](https://digitaladvertisingalliance.org/) or the [Digital Advertising Alliance of Canada](https://youradchoices.ca/).
+You can also control more about how many cookies are a part of your browser’s balanced diet by looking into the YourAdChoices program from the [US Digital Advertising Alliance](https://digitaladvertisingalliance.org/) or the [Digital Advertising Alliance of Canada](https://youradchoices.ca/), or the [Network Advertising Initiative's opt-out page](https://optout.networkadvertising.org/?c=1).

 **Sharing is Caring**
 . . but sometimes less is more.
 We don’t really like sharing information, but sometimes we just gotta!
 So who do we share with?